Naturalisation

 Beneficiaries of international protection can apply for citizenship by naturalisation after five years of continued residence in the Republic of Slovenia, which is shorter than the general period of 10 years, and they do not have to meet the additional criterion of obtaining renunciation of their previous citizenship.[2]
 The request for naturalisation must be lodged with the Administrative Unit of the place of residence.

-Between 1995 – when the first international protection statuses were granted – and 31 December 2022, a total of 148 beneficiaries of international protection have obtained Slovenian citizenship.
-In 2022, 5 persons with refugee status and 1 person with subsidiary protection was granted citizenship.[3]
+Between 1995 – when the first international protection statuses were granted – and 31 December 2023, a total of 169 beneficiaries of international protection have obtained Slovenian citizenship.
+In 2023, 12 persons with refugee status and 1 person with subsidiary protection was granted citizenship.
+In 2023, 173 travel documents were issued to beneficiaries of international protection.[3]

-Under the provisions of the Citizenship Act children can obtain Slovenian citizenship if they are born or found in Slovenia and their parents are unknown or their citizenship is unknown or if they are stateless.[4]
-There is therefore no legal ground for children born in Slovenia to beneficiaries of international protection to obtain Slovenian citizenship although they are stateless.
-In June 2022 PIC filled several citizenship applications for stateless children born in Slovenia to beneficiaries of international protection based directly on the Convention on the Rights of the Child and the 1954 Convention on Statelessness rather than national legislation.
-Until the end of January 2023, 10 children were granted Slovenian citizenship on this ground by the Administrative Unit.
+Under the Citizenship Act, children can obtain Slovenian citizenship if they are born or found in Slovenia and their parents are unknown or their citizenship is unknown or if they are stateless.[4]
+There is therefore no legal ground for children born in Slovenia to beneficiaries of international protection to obtain Slovenian citizenship even if they are stateless.
+In June 2022, the PIC filled several citizenship applications for stateless children born in Slovenia to beneficiaries of international protection based directly on the Convention on the Rights of the Child and the 1954 Convention on Statelessness rather than national legislation.
+Until the end of January 2023, 24 children were granted Slovenian citizenship on this ground by the Administrative Unit.[5]

 [1] Article 10(1) Citizenship of the Republic of Slovenia Act, Official Gazette of RS, 1/1991 and subsequent amendments.